 The amount of time beneficiaries have to claim life insurance depends on state laws and the life insurance company itself.
 But typically, there is no time limit.
 Once a beneficiary files a claim, however, an insurance company typically takes several weeks to a month to process it and distribute the payout.4

 Life insurance offers a way to help protect your family financially in the event that you unexpectedly pass away.
 But it won’t do you any good if your loved ones aren’t aware of your policy and don’t claim the payout.
-That’s why you should ensure loved ones know that they’re your named beneficiaries.
+That’s why you should ensure loved ones know that they’re your named beneficiaries so they can receive the money.

 If you’re in the market for a life insurance policy, consider term and whole life insurance from Aflac.
 Our policies come with enhanced, portable coverage that can help give you peace of mind.
 Start chatting with an agent and get a quote today to learn more.